 “Genesis 6:1-4 should be approached as a straightforward description of the conditions that prevailed among the human race [the race of Adam] before the Deluge.”

 Despite what we do not know about the Nephilim, we do know the context.
 And context is king.
-The one reason to study these verses is to be equipped to exhort those who carelessly use them to focus on Christ and His Kingdom that they may be found faithful stewards who do not need to be ashamed when He returns.
+The one reason to study these verses is to be equipped to exhort those who carelessly use them [leading to their following various ‘winds’ that capture the vain imagination] to study them.
+Vain imaginations and idle speculations are stumbling blocks to others, esp. unbelievers, and give a poor witness when used by Christians.
+All of us are to focus on Christ and His Kingdom that we may be found faithful stewards who do not need to be ashamed when He returns.
 Marana tha